-By Scott Henker Senior Resource Manager of Plum Creek
+Senior Resource Manager of Plum Creek

 Thousands of Wisconsin residents will soon take part of a long-standing tradition, one that involves family, friends, camaraderie and the state’s beautiful forests and wildlife.
 Of course, our forests play host to a wide range of outdoor recreational opportunities, but many consider Wisconsin’s gun deer hunting season a state holiday of sorts – marked by blaze orange and hunting camps.

 As the deer hunting season approaches, Plum Creek encourages everyone to be respectful of the land and others, and to stay safe while enjoying the beauty and sport of the season.